olaniyigeorge/airbnb-clone-project/README.md

 ### 5. Documentation Lead
 Manages project documentation including the README, API reference, setup guides, and database schema diagrams.
 Ensures clarity and ease of use for contributors.

 ---

+## Database Design

+The application uses a normalized relational schema in PostgreSQL with the following key entities:

+- **Users** – stores user account data (name, email, password hash, etc.)
+- **Properties** – includes listing data such as name, description, location, price, etc.
+- **Bookings** – tracks reservations made by users for properties.
+- **Payments** – stores payment status and transaction info tied to bookings.

+All relationships are properly defined with foreign keys and indexes to ensure fast query performance.

+---

+## Feature Breakdown

+The core features of the Airbnb Clone include:

+- **User Registration & Login**: JWT-based authentication.
+- **Property Listings**: Users can view and list properties.
+- **Booking System**: Bookings are tied to properties and users, with date validation.
+- **Payment Tracking**: Simulated payment processing tied to bookings.
+- **Role Management**: Admins and regular users have different access levels.
+- **API Documentation**: Swagger/OpenAPI auto-generated from FastAPI.

+---

+## API Security

+Security measures implemented in this project:

+- **JWT Authentication**: Secure token-based login system.
+- **Password Hashing**: All passwords stored using industry-standard hashing (e.g., bcrypt).
+- **Role-Based Access Control**: Only authorized users can access specific endpoints.
+- **Input Validation**: Pydantic models used to validate request data.
+- **CORS Configuration**: Controlled cross-origin access.
+- **Rate Limiting** *(optional extension)*: Protects endpoints from abuse.

+---

+## CI/CD Pipeline

+The project uses GitHub Actions to automate the development workflow:

+- **Linting & Testing**: Code is linted and tested automatically on every push.
+- **Docker Build**: Application is built inside a Docker container for consistent environments.
+- **Deployment Steps**: Future integration planned for staging and production deployments.

+Example Workflow File: `.github/workflows/main.yml`

+---